mattfoster/hackerific.net/content/post/2016-01-24-Simple-Weather-Graphs.md

 Anyway, after a while I decided to see what I could get over the USB port, and I quickly discovered the [pywws](https://pypi.python.org/pypi/pywws/) project, which I downloaded and installed on a Raspberry Pi.
+It's a well known fact that you can't own to many Pis!

 pywws is a fairly complex piece of software which can, among other things, produce graphs for you, but when I saw how complicated configuring it was I decided to hand roll something.
 My solution looks like this:

 ![My d3 weather data](https://files.hackerific.net/pi_weather_data.png)

+The rest of this post describes how I make those graphs, using the hardware, the pi, and d3.

 ## The setup